Josh Jacobs: Personal life

-Jacobs is of Filipino descent through his paternal grandmother, a native of Angeles City, and has a portrait of her tattooed on his left hand.
-He plays with the flag of the Philippines stickered onto his helmet and has a tattoo of the Philippines' eight-rayed golden-yellow sun on his left biceps.
-Jacobs' younger brother, Isaiah Jacobs, is a running back for the UAB Blazers.
+Jacobs is of American descent with Filipino descent through his paternal grandmother, a native of Angeles City.
+He has a portrait of her tattooed on his left hand.
+He plays with the Philippine-flag stickered onto his helmet and has a tattoo of the Philippines' eight-rayed golden-yellow sun on his left biceps.

+Jacobs' younger brother, Isaiah Jacobs, played running back for the UAB Blazers from 2020 to 2025.